Jesseekoh/Daily/logs.md

 **Previously**: I solved all the problems I encountered with my portfolio site navbar.
 I also started creating an unbeatable tic-tac-toe ai.
 I encountered small challenges here and there which I was able to solve after watching a couple of YouTube videos.
 A major block I experienced was not being able to understand the Minimax algorithm.

 **Today**: I plan on watching some YouTube lectures on the Minimax algorithm.

+**Reflections**:

+## 28.10.22

+**Previously**: I struggled with implementing the Minimax algorithm for my unbeatable tictactoe game.
+After going through Youtube for a while I came across this - [The Coding Train](https://youtu.be/trKjYdBASyQ).
+With the knowledge I gathered from articles I read, I was finally understood the algortithm.
+The Minimax algorithm is a recursive function that returns a score based on the terminal state of the game i.e if X wins it returns +10 (maximizer), if O wins it returns -10 (minimizer) and if it's a tie, it returns 0.
+The algorithm loops through all the possible spots a player can play in and then returns the score.
+If the current state is not terminal, it calls itself again and goes through this cycle until it gets to a terminal state.

+**Today**: I plan on learning SASS.
+I'm using a youtube playlist i found by [The Net Ninja](https://youtube.com/playlist?list=PL4cUxeGkcC9iEwigam3gTjU_7IA3W2WZA).